 If these analyses or profiles are personal, they will be deleted or made anonymous upon termination of the user, otherwise after two years from the conclusion of the contract.
 For the rest, macroeconomic analyses and general trend determinations are prepared anonymously wherever possible.

 Data Protection Information in the Application Process

 We process the applicant data only for the purpose and in the context of the application procedure in accordance with the legal requirements.
-The processing of the applicant data takes place in order to fulfil our (pre)contractual obligations in the context of the application procedure within the meaning of Art.
+The processing of the applicant data takes place in order to fulfill our (pre)contractual obligations in the context of the application procedure within the meaning of sect.
 6 para.
-1 lit. b.
-GDPR Art.
+1 letter b.
+GDPR sect.
 6 para.
-1 lit. f.
-GDPR if data processing becomes necessary for us, e.g. within the framework of legal procedures (in Germany § 26 BDSG additionally applies).
+1 letter f.
+GDPR if data processing becomes necessary for us, e.g. within the framework of legal procedures (in Germany sect.
+26 BDSG additionally applies).